yinwang0/pysonar2/README.md

 href="https://github.com/yinwang0/pysonar2/tree/jython">jython branch</a>.
 You
 may also want to look at <a
 href="http://hg.python.org/jython/file/11776cd9765b/src/org/python/indexer">PySonar 1.0
 code</a> inside Jython project.
-But keep in mind that the new code is much better, and those old versions are no longer supported by me.
+But keep in mind that the new code here is much better, and those old versions are no longer supported or developed by me.